OULibraries/ansible-role-fcrepo3/README.md

 Dependencies
 ------------

-Probably depends on:
+Probably depends on OUlibraries.centos7

-* OUlibraries.centos7
+Doesn't actually depend on OULibraries.mariadb, but a compatible DB needs to go somewhere.

 Example Playbook